rustvu/homework1-template/README.md

 The source code of these exercises is in the files under the `src/` folder.
 You job is to make sure that each of them compiles and builds properly and passes any of the built-in tests (some exercises only need to be fixed to pass the compiler, some others are also tested against the expected functionality).

+Try to solve the exercises with minimum changes and additions to the existing code.
+I placed `// TODO` comments in the code where I expect you make changes.
+The test code is clearly marked with a `// DO NOT EDIT BELOW THIS LINE` comment.
+This should be evident: changing the test code is a (not too intelligent) way of cheating.
+I will handle any such attempts accordingly.

 ## Use
 You can always check your work with `cargo test`.